stanislaw/CompositeOperations/Documentation/Anatomy.md

       ...called if all three suboperations were finished */
-}, ^(COCascadeOperation *cascade){
+}, ^(COCompositeOperation *compositeOperation){
     /*
       ...Cancellation handler code...

       ...called immediatedly if at least one suboperation was cancelled

-      Here decide what to do with *cascade* then
+      Here decide what to do with *the whole composite operation* then */
-    */
 });
 ```

-The following will run cascade operation - it will schedule 3 asynchronous suboperations (All 3 operations will be run in a queue set by COSetDefaultQueue()).
+The following will run serial composite operation - it will schedule 3 asynchronous suboperations (All 3 operations will be run in a queue set by COSetDefaultQueue()).

 The order of execution:

-1. The outer cascade operation block - schedules suboperations:
+1. The outer composite operation block - schedules suboperations:
 2. First suboperation
 3. Second suboperation
 4. Third suboperation